MilanMax/Playwright.Extensions/README.md

 # Playwright.Extensions

-Run playwright on your machine
+Run playwright on your machine:

 Open the solution in Visual Studio or

 dotnet restore